-Capital Gains tax in Malta is charged to any gains or profits which comes from immovable property, securities, business goodwill, trademarks, copyright, patents, trade-names, trademarks and beneficial interest from a trust being transferred.
+The company is charged capital gains tax in Malta on any gains or profits which comes from immovable property, securities, business goodwill, trademarks, copyright, patents, trade-names, trademarks and beneficial interest from a trust being transferred.
 In this case, “securities” exclude any preference shares that have a fixed rate of return.

 In Malta, there are rules about how to calculate the capital gain tax on immovable properties or securities.
 This includes securities from companies which happen to also own immovable property.
 These rules are further governed by both formulae and inflation-linked adjustments.
 This means that the effective capital gains tax in Malta can actually be less than the standard 35%.

 At the end of each financial year, any profit made through capital gain is charged as part of the taxable income.
 However, in the event of a capital loss, it is not set against the rest of the income for that financial yet but is instead brought forward to the next financial year.
 Each year in which the loss is brought forward it is set against any capital gains and continues to be taken forward until the loss has been fully absorbed by subsequent gains.

 Capital Gains Participation Exemption

 There is a ‘participation exemption’ for any company that derives either dividend income, capital gains income or both from a ‘participating holding’.
 As an alternative, the shareholder of a Maltese company is entitled to claim a refund of the income tax.
 This can happen if the Maltese company elects to be subject to tax and pay income tax on capital gains and dividends received that arises from a participation holding.